pbbwfc/FsChessPgn/docs/Core.md

 | ToStr           | GameResult -> string            | Gets the string matching the Game Result                                            |
 | ToUnicode       | GameResult -> string            | Gets the unicode string matching the Game Result                                    |

-## Date
+## Game Date

-The following Date related functions are provided in the module Date:
+The following Date related functions are provided in the module GameDate:

 | Function        | Type                            | Description                                                                         |
 |:----------------|:--------------------------------|:------------------------------------------------------------------------------------|